ivoilic/XOR-Crypt-Python/README.md

 # XOR-Crypt-Python

-A simple XOR string encryption library based on the Javascript library [XOR-Crypt](https://github.com/RobLoach/xor-crypt) by [RobLoach](https://github.com/RobLoach) but in Python
+A simple XOR string encryption library based on the JavaScript library [XOR-Crypt](https://github.com/RobLoach/xor-crypt) by [RobLoach](https://github.com/RobLoach) but in Python

 ## Usage

-Works exactly like the Javascript version.
+Works exactly like the JavaScript version.
 The same function encrypts and descripts a string using a given key.

 ```python
 encrypted = xorCrypt('Hello World')